ISC 2021 Call for Project Posters

 - Light-weight review to give many people the chance to present ideas and projects

-- Criteria: quality of the presentation and relevance for attendees (see guidelines above)
+- Criteria: required information filled, quality of the presentation and relevance for attendees (see guidelines above)

 - Committee feedback to improve submissions